nervetattoo/jquery-autosave/readme.md

 Options is a set of key/value pairs that can be passed into the plugin as the first argument upon initialization.
 All options are optional.

+* **triggers** _Array_ ["change"] An array of callback methods that will start the saving process.
+By default, a save will be attempted any time a form field value changes.
+* **filters** _Array_ [] An array of callback methods that reduces the set of fields to save data from.
+  By default, all of the fields found by the plugin on initialization will be used in the dataset.
 * **conditions** _Array_ [] An array of callback methods that will determine whether or not autosave.
   By default, no conditions need to be met.
-* **events** _Object_ Contains a set of key/value pairs that allow you to change the name of events used within the plugin.
-  * **changed** _String_ "changed" The name to assign to the event fired whenever a form value changes.
-* **filters** _Array_ [] An array of callback methods that reduces the set of fields to save data from.
-  By default, all of the fields found by the plugin on initialization will be used in the dataset.
 * **methods** _Array_ ["ajax"] An array of callback methods that will determine how the form field data will be saved.
 By default, the [jQuery.ajax](http://api.jquery.com/jQuery.ajax/) will POST the data to the current browser URL.
-* **triggers** _Array_ ["change"] An array of callback methods that will start the saving process.
-By default, a save will be attempted any time a form field value changes.
+* **events** _Object_ Contains a set of key/value pairs that allow you to change the name of events used within the plugin.
+  * **change** _String_ "autosave.change" The name to assign to the event fired whenever a form value changes.

 ## Callback Methods